aki27kbd/cocot46plus/doc/buildguide_en.md

 ### 5. mouse sensor

 #### 5-1.
 ADNS-5050
   Place the mouse sensor (ADNS-5050) from the backside of the board in the orientation shown in the photo and solder from the topside.
-Be careful to align the ●● mark on the silkscreen with the ●● mark on the board.
+  ***Make sure to align the ●● mark on the silkscreen with the ●● mark on the board.***
   ![cocot46plus_bg_05_1](https://user-images.githubusercontent.com/88039287/170453958-e58aca65-1f71-4da0-9e0e-cbbb40e56425.jpg)

   With the sensor legs firmly in place, secure them with masking tape or other means so that they stay in place.